MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-sccm/integrate-configuration-manager-with-mdt.md

 ![figure 2](../images/fig2-gather.png)

-Figure 2.
 The Gather action in the task sequence is reading the rules.

 ### MDT adds an operating system deployment simulation environment